mmmaxwwwell/space-engineers-dedicated-docker-linux/README.md

 # [mmmaxwwwell/space-engineers-dedicated-docker-linux](https://github.com/mmmaxwwwell/space-engineers-dedicated-docker-linux)

-All of the space engineers dedicated server on wine containers I found wouldn't build, and I embarked on a journey to create my own.

 ## Features:
-* Wine 6
+* Wine 8
-* Debian Buster
+* Debian Bullseye slim
-* Installs default star system world on first run
 * Automatically updates ```<LoadWorld>``` element in ```SpaceEngineers-Dedicated.cfg```
 * Supports plugins.
 * Image built and [available on dockerhub](https://hub.docker.com/r/mmmaxwwwell/space-engineers-dedicated-docker-linux)
-* Easy to implement offsite backups, just copy everything in ```./appdata/space-engineers/config``` with your favorite backup tool.
+* Easy to backup world data, just run ./backup, and a zip will be created in ./backup-data
-* Reduced container size (~4gb decompressed).

 Thank you to:
 * [7thCore](https://github.com/7thCore) for [7thCore/sesrv-script](https://github.com/7thCore/sesrv-script)
 * [Devidian](https://github.com/Devidian) for advancing the docker implementation to a working state!
-* @Inflex for
 * @Tsu, @Aedis, @ebbit, @data, @ReAn, @BloodyIron, @spawnAjak for all around helping when testing and getting this started
 * [@UseAfterFreee](https://github.com/UseAfterFreee), [@woeisme](https:/github.com/woeisme), [@kennethx](https://github.com/kennethx), [@MarkL4YG](https://github.com/MarkL4YG), [@BaIthamel](https://github.com/BaIthamel), [@Tetrino](https://github.com/Tetrino), [@Teacay1](https://github.com/Teacay1), [@Fischchen](https://github.com/Fischchen), [@whodat](https://github.com/whodat), [@msansen](https://github.com/msansen), [@IndexOutOfMJ](https://github.com/IndexOutOfMJ) for opening issues or contributing to an issue conversation that improved the repo.

 ## Prerequisites:
-* docker
+* docker or podman
-* docker-compose (recommended, not required to run container)
+* docker-compose or podman-compose (recommended, not required to run container)
 * unzip
+* zip

 ## Tips:
-* You can copy the entire contents of ./appdata/space-engineers/config to make a backup, including the SpaceEngineers-Dedicated.cfg file.
+* When migrating from v1 to v2, run the ./migrate script.
+* If starting from scratch, use the ./setup script to create a default world.
+Then run ./start, and verify you can connect.
+Once the server comes up and you have verified you can connect, stop the server and run ./unpack.
+This will move all user configurable world files to the ./volumes folder.
+From there you can adjust any settings in the SpaceEngineers-Dedicated.cfg or replace the world files.
+Once complete, run ./pack to put the files back into the volume mounts so the server will pick up your world.
 * The ```./start``` script will start the server using docker-compose in detached mode, and then attaches to the log output.
 You can press <kbd>ctrl</kbd>+<kbd>c</kbd> to detach from the logs and keep the server running.
 * If you are running plugins, the first time your run this, check your SpaceEngineers-Dedicated.cfg file for the Plugins element.
 If it spans multiple lines, you must replace it with ```<Plugins />```, exactly like that.
-The server will query ./appdata/space-engineers/config/Plugins and update the config file as needed from then on.
+The server will automatially enumerate the plugins directory and update the config file as needed.
-* If you start the docker container without placing SpaceEngineers-Dedicated.cfg in the correct location, docker will create an empty folder where it should be.
-The container won't run until you stop the container, delete the empty SpaceEngineers-Dedicated.cfg folder, and replace it with the actual file.

 ## Usage: